ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

 title: Our Team
 team-members:
   - bio: >-
-      Graham created Assembly Solutions in 1995 aged 35 after he had a passion of building a competitive electrical sub-contract manufacturer.
+      Graham created Assembly Solutions in 1995 aged 35 after always having a passion to building a leading electrical sub-contract manufacturer.
       Electrical wiring came natural to Graham from a very early age after his father Terry taught him how to wire his first plug aged just 4.
 Attending Manchester University to qualify in Electrical Engineering, he went on to work for electrical giants Phillips and Triscan before creating ASL.

       Being extremely sporty and competitive Graham won the National cycling race in 2020.
     interests: